"I love seeing the world through your eyes"

 From darkness to light.

-It took a difficult period in my life to find a pathway through photography that helped me discover genius loci -the spirit of place and the deeply moving stories behind the 'so-called' mundane material culture on our doorstep.
+It took a difficult period in my life to find a pathway through photography — one that helped me discover genius loci: the spirit of place and the deeply moving stories behind the so-called mundane material culture on our doorstep.

-Cultivating alternative ways of experiencing the world has completely changed my life; it helped me overcome anxiety and depression, opened up a world of possibility and led me to a new career in photography.
+Opening myself to alternative ways of experiencing the world changed everything; it helped me navigate anxiety and depression, widened the horizons of what felt possible, and ultimately drew me into a new life in photography.

 One of the most rewarding responses I've had to the Genius Loci Digest is: "I love seeing the world through your eyes."